 A Forbes magazine refined its application for browsers.
 The developed solution was faster than the mobile website so far.
 Forbes PWA improved mobile user experience and minimized load times.
 One of the indicators was that they registered up to 43% more sessions per user.

 It’s great to work on real innovations.
 The solution we developed could promote our client’s smart printing solution with a new demo application.
 It’s not a difficult task to build PWAs, but it requires an in-depth understanding of the technologies involved.
 It combines the UX of a native app with the benefits of a mobile website.

-The luxury cosmetics Lancome brand saw mobile traffic outdid desktop traffic.
+The luxury cosmetics Lancome brand saw mobile traffic outdo desktop traffic.
 Instead of minimally updating their site, Lancôme looked to PWA technologies to provide an immersive, app-like experience.
-With PWA Lancôme achieved a 17% increase in conversion rates and a 53% increase in mobile sessions on iOS.
+With PWA, Lancôme achieved a 17% increase in conversion rates and a 53% increase in mobile sessions on iOS.

 Starbucks has a fast, performant, easy-to-use PWA that looks and feels like a native app.
 Its PWA allows customers to browse the menu, customize their orders, and add items to their carts.
 Since the launch, Starbucks reported a 2x increase in their daily active users.

-It’s clear that PWAs are the way to go.
-They are rapidly growing in popularity and many companies that chose this solution increased their engagement and revenue after implementing progressive web apps.
+PWAs are the way to go.
+They are rapidly growing in popularity, and many companies that chose this solution increased their engagement and revenue after implementing progressive web apps.
 As seen by the examples above, it is only the starting point.
 It’s becoming a new standard and is strongly promoted by all major players.
 One day it could even replace native mobile applications.
 Being ahead, you should consider investing in a PWA rather than a mobile-optimized site.